Business Model Press is based on Business Model Canvas by Alex Osterwalder, licensed under Creative Commons Attribution-Share Alike 3.0.

-Yet, the teams still had to download the business model canvas, convert it into a picture, upload it to PowerPoint, take notes on top of it, and store it as a new picture.
-Following, they had to upload, resize, and import it to the editorial before finally publishing – and repeat for each and every iteration of the business model.
+However, the teams still had to download the business model canvas, convert it into a picture, upload it to PowerPoint, take notes on top of it, and store it as a new picture.
+Further, they had to upload, resize, and import it into the editorial before finally publishing - and repeat for each and every iteration of the business model.
 Not very efficient.

 How Business Model Press Helps

 Business Model Press is a simple WordPress plugin that lets you easily publish your business model assumptions directly from your WordPress dashboard, and get feedback from customers and stakeholders using the WordPress commenting system.
 We wanted to help you:

 Visualize Your Business Model.
 Easily sketch out and document your business model assumptions directly from your WordPress dashboard.
 Integrate business model prototyping with your daily editorials, blog comments, and distribution metrics.

 Share and get feedback.
 Many companies rely upon their blogs to communicate with and get feedback from customers and users.
 Simply publish your business model to your site and get feedback from customers, blog followers, or advisors using WordPress' commenting system.